-It’s easy to answer the question, “who needs construction insurance?” because the simple answer is “everyone working in the construction industry”.
+It’s easy to answer the question, “who needs public liability insurance for construction?” because the simple answer is “everyone working in the construction industry”.

 This includes small, one-man band businesses as well as large, national firms.
 It also includes sub-contractors as well as main contractors.
 Construction insurance is not just something that the large, national building firms need.
 Small businesses and even one-man bands need construction insurance as well.